lloydmeta/diesel/README.md

 ```

-There are also 2 sub-projects that provide implicit conversions from Dsl to a Monad (in the presence of an interpreter)
+There are also 2 sub-projects that provide implicit conversions from Dsl to MonadicDsl so that you can compose multiple
-so that you can use your DSL with for-comprehensions as demonstrated in @cb372's talk below.
+DSLs *without* having to use defs that take implicit Monad and Interpreter parameters.

 Choose one or the other: